Skip to content

 Audrey tells you about voting absentee in a Vermont primary

-Completing your Early or Absent Voter Ballot is easy!
+Completing your Early or Absentee Voter Ballot is easy!
 It requires three simple steps.

 STEP 1: REQUEST AN ABSENTEE BALLOT

-Early or Absent Voter Ballots for statewide primaries are available at least 40 days before an election.
+Early or Absentee Voter Ballots for statewide primaries are available at least 40 days before an election.
 Ballots for local elections—town meeting elections by Australian ballot—are available 20 days prior to the election.
-You must renew your request for an Early or Absent Voter Ballot for every primary and local election.
+You must renew your request for an Early or Absentee Voter Ballot for every primary and local election.

-Early or Absent Voter Ballots for the November General Election will be mailed the final week of September to active registered voters.
-Voters who newly register should contact their Town or City Clerk to receive an Early or Absent Voter Ballot.
-Military or overseas voters should request an Early or Absent Voter Ballot at least 45 days prior to the election.
+Early or Absentee Voter Ballots for the November General Election will be mailed the final week of September to active registered voters.
+Voters who newly register should contact their Town or City Clerk to receive an Early or Absentee Voter Ballot.
+Military or overseas voters should request an Early or Absentee Voter Ballot at least 45 days prior to the election.

 VOTER TIPS